-This lesson features Play Lab, a platform where students can create their own games and have interactions between characters and user input.
-Students will work with events to create keyboard controls.
-This set of puzzles will also loosely guide students through game development, but with freedom to add their own ideas.
+This lesson features Sprite Lab, a platform where students can create their own alien dance party with interactions between characters and user input.
+Students will work with events to create game controls.

 Students will use events to make characters move around the screen, make noises, and change backgrounds based on user input.
 This lesson offers a great introduction to events in programming and even gives a chance to show creativity!
 At the end of the puzzle sequence, students will be presented with the opportunity to share their projects.